LESC-Unicamp/Supplementary-materials/Classical-Density-Functional-Theory-coupled-to-the-SAFT-VR-Mie-Equation-of-State-extension-to-associative-fluids/GCMC/README.md

 ```

 <p align="justify">
-  The <code>/src/</code> folder contains two 'Makefiles' that you can use to compile the code.
-Each of these 'Makefiles' contains different compilation options.
-You can use either the 'makefile' to compile the standard version of the code or the 'makefile-debug' to compile the debug version of the code.
+  The <code>/src/</code> folder contains a 'Makefile' that you can use to compile the standard version of the code.
 </p>

 <p align="justify">